 Miami urologists Dr. Robbins and Dr. Wirtshafter have extensive experience with Green Light laser therapy for enlarged prostate and have been providing this therapy to patients in Miami and the surrounding region for years with outstanding results.

 David Robbins, MD is among a select group of urologists in the United States that have been requested by Boston Scientific, the manufacturer of Green Light Laser, to be part of the teaching faculty for the Green Light Laser technology.
 Dr. Robbins routinely leads courses teaching other urologists about the benefits of Green Light Laser surgery.
-Dr. Robbins has lead lecture series and taught Greenlight Laser surgery throughout the United States, Puerto Rico, South America and most recently in Lima, Peru and Santiago, Chile.
+Dr. Robbins has lead lecture series and taught Greenlight Laser surgery throughout the United States, Puerto Rico, and South America including Lima, Peru, Santiago, Chile, as well as Cali, Medellin and Bogota Colombia.
 The surgical technique developed by Dr. Robbins and his colleagues on the teaching staff at Boston Scientific are currently being used to create an international standard of care for minimally invasive Green Light Laser BPH treatment.
 Dr. Robbins is also involved in the development of preoperative standard work up recommendations and a teaching curriculum for Green Light that will be used around the world.

 Dr. Robbins is able to treat patients with advanced and difficult to treat BPH conditions such as those with enlarged prostates greater than 150 grams, patients in urinary retention, patients with obstruction and bladder stones and even patients who are required to remain on blood thinners.
 Dr. Robbins is routinely referred patients by other urologists to handle more complex BPH patients that otherwise may have needed more invasive open surgical procedures.